Shop Small with Atlanta Main Street!

 Virginia Highland: Head to Virginia-Highland for #shopsmallATL day!
 Off North Highland Ave, dozens of local businesses from Atkins Park to Amsterdam node will be open for you to #supportlocal this holiday season.
 As one of the original local shopping centers of Atlanta, and where over 60% of business owners are also neighbors, you can expect the shops and restaurants to be packed and bustling.
 Stroll tree-lined streets, enjoy free parking around the Va-Hi intersection, and get to the know the owners with "Meet the Owner" spotlights! #eatshopplay #shoplocal #shopvahi, @visitvahi https://beautifyvahi.com/#shopsmall

 West End – On Small Business Saturday, the West End Merchants Coalition will sponsor a FREE fun, interactive way for visitors to explore our “Heritage Hub” businesses along the West End business corridor.
+Learn more about the event here.
 The businesses selected as Heritage Hub stops each have products or services that reflect the unique cultural Afrocentric flavor of the West End.
 Since our business membership includes non-profit as well as for profit we’re also providing FREE entry to our community’s famous museums, Hammonds House Museum (December 1-20) and the Wren’s Nest.
 Participants will start out at the Shrine of the Black Madonna Book Store for free parking, hot cider, a glance around, and receive an interactive “where It’s Happening” map as a guide to 12 select locations and many others along the way.
 A pedi-cab will run between West End and Westview business districts.

 Westview: Eat.
 Shop.
 Be Merry & Celebrate the 10th year Anniversary of American Express' Shop Small Saturday.
 For the third year The Flats at Westview is excited to be selected as a Neighborhood Champion of American Express Shop Small Saturday.
 Fa, La , La, La, La day with your friends and family discovering unique and locally owned small shops & restaurants in the Flats at Westview.
 Let the merchants in The Flats at Westview help you find unique gifts, jewelry, clothing, home decor, holiday activities & special discounts with our first annual Hot Cider & Smores Holiday Crawl.